 As the shell came flying out, it landed on the table, hitting a tub of Wonderglue in the process and actually moving it into a different position ever so slightly.

 It’s these sorts of nuances that make the game stand out from its predecessors.

 Hacking Terminals (Complete Guide at the bottom of this article) and picking locks is still really fun, and in general not much about the game feels like a chore.

 Level Up System

-Instead of assigning skill points (15+) and choosing a perk per level or every 2 levels (as in the case of New Vegas), everything (attributes, skills, and perks) in 4 is combined; you’re now only allowed ONE, yes one per level up.
+Instead of assigning skill points (15+) and choosing a perk per level or every 2 levels (as in the case of New Vegas’ wonderful perk system that was integrated with whatever character you decided to become), everything (attributes, skills, and perks) in 4 is combined; you’re now only allowed ONE, yes one per level up.

 Why?
 Why ruin that aspect of the game when they got so much else right?

 It really took the fun out of leveling up, and if that wasn’t bad enough, they took it a step further.

 Oh my God.
 Yes, it’s really that bad.
 All of it.